Your “Academic Score:” College Admission Data Shows Even Great Academics Aren’t Enough to Get You In

 As college essay coaches we’ve noticed two mistaken beliefs among high-achieving students:

 1. Mistakenly feeling that you’re academically strong compared to other applicants.
-In fact, because students self-select where they apply to based on academics, they’re likely to be academically similar to other applicants.
+Because students self-select where they apply to based on academics, they’re likely to be academically similar to other applicants.

 2. Mistakenly feeling that being slightly better academically than other applicants will give you the edge.
 In fact, colleges view many high-achievers as indistinguishable, placing tens of thousands of applicants in the same Academic Score category.